 If you've raised a concern with us directly, we may ask you to send us:

-- Your internal investigation file, including any RCA Reports, NCAS Reports, relevant medical records, witness statements.
+- your internal investigation file, including any RCA reports, PPAS reports, relevant medical records, witness statements

-- Patient and/or next of kin details, so we can let them know that we are looking into the care received by them/their next of kin.
+- patient or next of kin details, so we can let them know that we are looking into the care received by them or their next of kin.